 NOTE: the information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS) on the Motorcycle Australia website.

 Who can Race?

 Anyone over 12 who can ride a motorcycle can enter a race or a Junior coaching clinic.
 If you’re under 18 then you will need your parents permission and signatures on the entry form. (see our Juniors page)

 Do I need a licence?

 Yes, you need a competition licence issued by the sport’s controlling body.
-There are a number of different types of licence available dependent upon your requirements.
+Go to Track Licences for more information.

 An accident can be your fault or someone else, the result is the same… you end up lying on the track next to your damaged bike.